ag-grid/react-data-grid/getting-started-5-mins-hooks/README.md

 ```

 ## Considerations When Using AG Grid with React

 ### Make ColumnDefs Objects

 The previous example uses declarative column definitions.
 Because these are baked into the JSX we will find it difficult to change the grid at runtime.

-By making the column definitions objects, we can change them as necessary and the grid component will re-render.
+By making the column definitions objects and part of the state, we can change them as necessary and the grid component will re-render.

 ```
 const InitialRowData = [